[Al and Ed are at the top of the righthand column of checklist page 2-10.]MP3 Audio Clip ( 1 hr 26 min 10 sec )

 114:59:10 McCandless: Oh, God.
 Ed, this is Houston; we're not reading you.

-[According to the Apollo 16 Mission Rules, the only set I have handy, the EVA would have to be terminated if both members of the crew lost comm with Houston.
+[Thomas Schwagmeier notes that, in the Apollo 14 Final Flight Mission Rules, Rules 20-18 and 20-19 indicate that the EVA would have to be terminated if the LM astronauts lost comm with each other of if neither of them had comm with the Manned Space Flight Network (MSFN).
 Obviously, everyone would like to have a completely functional comm system.
 Readers should note that McCandless' "Oh, God" is the only reaction of its kind by an EVA CapCom.
 A more usual response would be "Roger.
 Ed, this is Houston; we're not reading you."
-In other words, don't voice concern, especially if the problem is likely to be easily fixed.]114:59:16 Mitchell: Okay, Bruce, now you are; I hit the transmit switch to off.
+In other words, don't voice concern, especially if the problem is likely to be fixed easily.]114:59:16 Mitchell: Okay, Bruce, now you are; I hit the transmit switch to off.

 114:59:21 McCandless: Roger!
 Loud and clear.

-[The switch in question is probably the Mode Select switch on the top, right-hand side, of the RCU.]114:59:25 Mitchell: The horizon that you see in this view is the north flank leading up to Cone Crater.
+[The switch in question is probably the Comm switch on the lower left on the front of the RCU.]114:59:25 Mitchell: The horizon that you see in this view is the north flank leading up to Cone Crater.
 It's probably over a mile away, a mile and a half away.
 I'll give a quick zoom in on it.
 And then I can't go any closer to the Sun right now.

 [That is, he doesn't want to risk burning out the vidicon tube by getting the Sun in the field-of-view.
 The Cone Crater ridge is mostly in shadow but can be seen on the horizon to the right of center.]114:59:40 McCandless: Okay, you're looking at sky again.